h2oai/h2o-3/h2o-docs/src/product/grid-search.rst

 Model builder jobs are run serially in sequential order.
 More advanced job scheduling schemes are under development.
-Note that in cases of true big data sequential scheduling will yield the highest performance.
+Note that in cases of true big data, sequential scheduling will yield the highest performance.
 It is only with a large cluster and small data that concurrent scheduling will improve performance.